Radar Keys For Disabled Toilets: How To Get One - Surewise

 Universal disabled keys open most disabled keys around the UK, Europe, or the rest of the world – depending on what type of universal key you have.
 Perhaps frustratingly, universal keys aren’t that universal after all!

-However, these keys can be extremely helpful to people with disabilities that feel frustrated and inconvenienced having to request a disabled toilet to be unlocked every time you need to use the facilities in a public place.
+However, these keys can be extremely helpful to people with disabilities who feel frustrated and inconvenienced having to request a disabled toilet to be unlocked every time they need to use the facilities in a public place.

 This key fits around 12,000 locks, and is used most in:

-However, more locations are beginning to use this key as the years go on, so you may find that your Euro key works in most countries than just those listed above.
+However, more locations are beginning to use this key as the years go on, so you may find that your Euro key works in more countries than just those listed above.

 To apply for a Euro key, visit CDF Darmstadt (the website is in German, but Google Translate should make it easy to navigate in English).
 Note that it is likely that you’ll need to provide proof of disability in order to receive a key.